Siva Afi

-Papali'itele Max Amata Taogaga (born 28 April 1949) is a Samoan retired professional wrestler.
+Papali'itele Max Amata Taogaga (28 April 1949 – 16 July 2026) was a Samoan professional wrestler.
 He is best known for his appearances with the World Wrestling Federation (WWF) in the late-1980s under the ring name Siva Afi.

 Early life

 Max Taogaga was born in Samoa on 28 April 1949.
 He attended Avele Agricultural College in Apia.
 As a young man, he relocated to New Zealand where he worked in a slaughterhouse.

 Professional wrestling career

 Early career (1974–1978)

 After deciding to become a professional wrestler, Taogaga went to Steve Rickard and Peter Maivia who trained him for two years.
 In his debut match in 1974, Taogaga defeated one of New Zealand's top light heavyweights, Del Adams.
 For the next four years Taogaga continued to work his way up through the ranks, wrestling the majority of foreign visitors to the country.
 Finally in 1978 he earned his big break, defeating Big John Da Silva in the final of an elimination tournament to decide the new, New Zealand Heavyweight Champion.
 Over the next few months, Taogaga successfully defended the title before heading to the U.S. at the end of 1978.